-The federation will utilise the following procedures at all times:
+The School will utilise the following procedures at all times:

 - Medicines should only be administered at school when it would be detrimental to child's health or their attendance not to do so; - Medication, eg for pain relief, should never be administered without first checking maximum dosages and when the previous dose was taken.
 Parents should be informed; - Where clinically possible, medicines should be prescribed in dose frequencies which enable them to be taken outside school hours; - All medicines should be stored safely.
-Children should know where their medicines are at all times and be able to access them immediately. - At Woodcroft Primary School, the reception office has a designated lockable fridge in which chilled medication will be stored.
+Children should know where their medicines are at all times and be able to access them immediately. - The office has a designated lockable fridge in which chilled medication will be stored.
 Other medication i.e. Calpol or other tablets, are kept in the medicine cabinet that is inside the medical cupboard.
-During the school day, any responsible adult can access the keys from an open key box. - At Mill Hill Primary School, a lockable fridge is used for storing chilled medicine in an easily identifiable and labelled container and the Safe is used for any other medicine.
-Medicines and devices such as asthma inhalers, blood glucose testing meters and adrenaline pens should be always readily available to children and not locked away.
-These are kept in the office but out of the children's reach.
-This is particularly important to consider when outside of school premises, eg on school trips - A child, who has been prescribed a controlled drug, may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
+During the school day, any responsible adult can access the keys from an open key box. - A child, who has been prescribed a controlled drug, may legally have it in their possession if they are competent to do so, but passing it to another child for use is an offence.
 Controlled drugs must be easily accessible in an emergency.
 A record will be kept of any doses used, the date administered and the member of staff administering the medicine/supervising the administration - School staff may administer a controlled drug to the child for whom it has been prescribed.
 Staff administering medicines should do so in accordance with the prescriber's instructions.
 The schools should keep a record of all medicines administered to individual children, stating what, how and how much was administered, when and by whom.
 Any side effects of the medication to be administered at school should be noted.